Chesterphobicas/AdelaideHillsSchoolOfMusic/README.md

 ## Welcome to Adelade Hills School Of Music

-Here at Adelade Hills School Of Music we teach a variety of diffrent instruments including: Guitar, voice, piano, drums and doubble bass.
-We also have many teachers that are all qualified.
+Here at Adelade Hills School Of Music we teach a variety of diffrent instruments including:
+- Guitar
+- voice
+- piano
+- drums
+- doubble bass
+We also have a number of teachers that are all qualified in this trade.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.